TritonVM/triton-vm/specification/src/memory-consistency.md

 The set of values in the Processor Table's clock cycle column is $F \cup \lbrace 0,1 \rbrace$.
 Standard subset arguments can show that the clock jump differences are elements of that column.
 However, it is cumbersome to repeat this argument for three separate tables.
 What is described here is a construction that combines all three memory-like tables and generates one lookup in the Processor Table's `clk` column.
-It introduces
+It requires

  - one base column in each memory-like table;
  - one extension column in each memory-like table;
- - four extra base columns in the Processor Table; and
+ - four base columns in the Processor Table; and
  - three extension columns in the Processor Table.

 ## Intuition

- - In order to treat clock jump differences of magnitude 1 separately, each memory-like table needs an extra base column `clk_di`, which holds the inverse of two consecutive rows' cycle count minus 1, *i.e.*, `clk' - clk - 1`, if that inverse exists, and 0 otherwise.
+ - In order to treat differences in the clock cycle column of magnitude 1 separately, each memory-like table needs an extra base column `clk_di`, which holds the inverse of two consecutive rows' cycle count minus 1, *i.e.*, `clk' - clk - 1`, if that inverse exists, and 0 otherwise.
  - A multi-table permutation argument establishes that all clock jump differences (*cjd*s) greater than 1 are contained in a new column `cjd` of the Processor Table.
- Every memory-like table needs one extension column `rpcjd` and the Processor Table needs one matching extension column `rpm` to effect this permutation argument.
+ Every memory-like table needs one extension column “running product of clock jump differences” `rpcjd` and the Processor Table needs one matching extension column “running product of clock jump differences with multiplicities” `rpm` to effect this permutation argument.
  - In addition to the extension column computing the running product, the Processor Table needs an inverse column `invm` to help select all *nonzero* `cjd`s, and thus skip padding rows.
 The abbreviation *invm* is short for inverse-with-multiplicities.
  - An inverse column `invu` in the Processor Table allows for selecting the first row of every contiguous region of `cjd`.
  The abbreviation *invu* is short for unique-inverse.